insikk/delf_enhanced/README.md

 Any contributions are welcome :smile:

+[ ] write batch inference code. (one-by-one inference is too slow for any online application)

 [ ] write export script for serving

 [ ] write code for fine-tuning, and attention training

 If you make use of this code, please consider citing: